 Day 12: Vienna (Bike excursion to Klosterneuburg, Danube Island,…)

 After so many action-packed days of cycling, you deserve some relaxation.
 Enjoy the breath-taking view of the idyllic floodplain forest of the Donauauen National Park and the impressive skyline as you sail into Vienna.
 Go for a ride on the Danube Island – Vienna’s favorite recreational area, cycle out to the nearby Klosterneuburg Abbey or wander through the idyllic vineyards on Kahlenberg (with magnificent views over the city and the Danube).
-The day ends traditionally with a concert of classic waltz and operetta music in the Schönbrunn palace (optional).
+The day ends traditionally with a concert of classic waltz and operetta music at a famous Viennese Palais (optional).